-Auditor's Response

-The carrying amount of such investments and loans forms a significant part of the total assets of the Company.
+Key Audit Matter Auditor's Response The carrying amount of such investments and loans forms a significant part of the total assets of the Company.
 Accumulated losses have eroded/partly eroded the net worth of the respective subsidiaries, which is an indication of potential impairment to the carrying amount of these investments and loans.
 The Company assesses the carrying amount of these investments and recoverability of loans by taking into account forecasting of revenue based on business plans which are based on various assumptions including growth rate and discount factor.
 Management uses an independent external professional valuer to determine the fair value of these investments.

-We considered this as a Key Audit Matter due to uncertainties and significant judgement required by the Management in preparation of future cash flows based on the business plans, valuation model, the underlying assumptions such as discount rate and growth rate and the disclosures required to be given in the financial statements as per requirements of Ind AS 36 - "Impairment of Assets".

-- Assessed the historical accuracy of the Management's forecasted business plans by comparing the forecasts used in the prior year with the actual performance in the current year. - Compared the forecasts with the latest approved budgets. - Assessed Management's forecasts to evaluate whether the forecasts are reasonable - Perused the report issued by the external valuation experts engaged by the management and conducting enquiries with them to understand the assumptions and reasonableness thereof. - Evaluated the competence, capability and objectivity of the independent professional valuer engaged by the Company. - Together with auditor's valuation specialists: - Tested the appropriateness of the method and model used for determining the fair value of investments, mathematical accuracy of the calculations, evaluating reasonableness of the key assumptions used such as growth rate and discount rate. - Performed sensitivity analysis around the valuation assumptions. - Verified the disclosures in the financial statements in accordance with requirements of Ind AS 36 "Impairment of Assets".
+We considered this as a Key Audit Matter due to uncertainties and significant judgement required by the Management in preparation of future cash flows based on the business plans, valuation model, the underlying assumptions such as discount rate and growth rate and the disclosures required to be given in the financial statements as per requirements of Ind AS 36 - "Impairment of Assets". forecasted business plans by comparing the forecast used in the prior year with the actual performance in the current year.
+Compared the forecasts with the latest approver budgets.
+Assessed Management's forecasts to evaluate wheth the forecasts are reasonable.
+Perused the report issued by the external valuation experts engaged by the management and conductine enquiries with them to understand the assumption and reasonableness thereof.
+Evaluated the competence, capability and objectivity of the independent professional valuer engaged by the Company.
+Together with auditor's valuation specialists: &gt; Tested the appropriateness of the method ar model used for determining the fair value investments, mathematical accuracy of the key assumptions used such as growth rate ar discount rate. &gt; Performed sensitivity analysis around the valuation assumptions.